baldiebaldie/Devnotes/Fall 2025/OperatingSystems/Chapter 18 - Paging introduction.md

 - Allow segments to grow as needed w/o worrying about running into each other.
 **Comparison to Segmentation**
 - Segmentation uses variable-sized logical segments (code, stack, heap)
-- Paging uses fixed-sized pages that can be scattered anywhere in physical emmory
+- Paging uses fixed-sized pages that can be scattered anywhere in physical memory

 ### Advantages of Paging
 **Flexibility**